chadian/sticksnglue/content/blog/2015-02-20-cleaning-up-whitespace-in-your-github-diffs-bookmarklet.md

 	window.location.href = redirectUrl;
 }());</pre>

-While we&#8217;re on the topic of whitespace, if you are using SublimeText, there&#8217;s a handy plugin called [TrailingSpaces](https://github.com/SublimeText/TrailingSpaces "TrailingSpaces") that can highlight and delete trailing whitespace from your files.
+While we're on the topic of whitespace, if you are using SublimeText, there's a handy plugin called [TrailingSpaces](https://github.com/SublimeText/TrailingSpaces "TrailingSpaces") that can highlight and delete trailing whitespace from your files.